sepsis-omics/tutorials/docs/modules/pacbio/index.md

 Graph: Depth of Coverage:

-*Number* of reference regions vs coverage. e.g. lots of regions with low coverage, some with high.
+*Number* of reference regions vs coverage.
+Should be roughly normal?

 **Assembly: Polished Assembly**